One Breach, Many Victims: How the UNC6395 Attack Exposed the SaaS Supply Chain

 Treat every third-party application as a privileged entry point to your environment.

-- Vet Your Vendors: Expand third-party risk management to rigorously scrutinize the API and OAuth security practices of your integration partners.
+• Vet Your Vendors: Expand third-party risk management to rigorously scrutinise the API and OAuth security practices of your integration partners.

 2. Hunt for Supply Chain Anomalies